Platform-OS/platformos-check/docs/checks/template_length.md

 # Discourage the use of large template files (`TemplateLength`)

 This check exists to discourage the use of large template files.
-Use snippets to componentize your theme.
+Use partials and functions to componentize your app.

 ## Check Details